TamHOD/Project1-Money-Cashboard/README.md

 - PostgreSQL
 - TDD

-After the project I was keen to be able to demonstrate it without the need for someone to go through a lengthy install / setup.
-So I researched heroku, and so you can see the app running [here](https://glacial-scrubland-75610.herokuapp.com/transactions) -
+After the project I was keen to be able to demonstrate it without the need for someone to go through a lengthy install / setup process.
+So I deployed it to heroku, and you can use the app [here](https://glacial-scrubland-75610.herokuapp.com/transactions) -